mialkin/docs/design patterns/bridge.md

 The **bridge** is a structural software desing pattern that decouples an abstraction from its implementation so that the two can vary independently.

+## Participants

+* **Abstraction**
+  * defines the abstraction's interface.
+  * maintains a reference to an object of type Implementor.
+* **RefinedAbstraction**
+  * Extends the interface defined by Abstraction.
+* **Implementor**
+  * defines the interface for implementation classes.
+This interface doesn't have to correspond exactly to Abstraction's interface; in fact the two interfaces can be quite different.
+Typically the Implementor interface provides only primitive operations, and Abstraction defines higher-level operations based on these primitives.
+* **ConcreteImplementor**
+  * implements the Implementor interface and defines its concrete implementation.

 ## C# implementation

 ```csharp